jessewang-arvatosystems/tiredjesse-scjp-study/trunk/ tiredjesse-scjp-study --username TiredJesse@gmail.com/Ch10-Development/ReadMe.txt

 -cp /dirB:/dirA/dirB/dirC

 If current directory is at:
-/, dirB and dirC
+/, will find dirB and dirC
-dirA, dirB and dirC
+dirA, will find dirB and dirC
-dirB, dirB and dirC
+dirB, will find dirB and dirC
-dirC, dirB and dirC
+dirC, will find dirB and dirC

 7. Using jar files